wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Lord Naff_** : All the better for seeing your lovely baps Mrs Buttermuffin.

-**_Mrs Buttermuffin_** : Well, they're not all for you.
+**_Mrs Buttermuffin_** : Well they're not all for you.
 I've made sandwiches for Freddie and Gerald too.

-- She places a large oven-bottom-muffin on the bedside table
+- She places two large oven-bottom-muffins on the bedside table
-- Freddie delivers the second nightcap, perhaps this time in a pint glass?
+- Freddie delivers the second nightcap, this time in a pint glass
 - Lord Naff drinks it eagerly, then coughs violently and falls limply as if dead

 **_Mrs Buttermuffin_** : Freddie!
-Oh my, you've killed him, I keep telling you not to let him drink spirits after 9 o'clock.
-Oh it's awful, Lord Naff, dead, look, he hasn't even touched my bap!
+Oh my, you've killed him, I told you not to give him spirits after 9 o'clock.
+Oh it's awful, Lord Naff, dead, look, he hasn't even touched my baps!

-**_Freddie_** : Nanna, just killed a man, put a drink beside his bed, he had a swig and now he's dead.
-Nanna, life had just begun but now I've gone and thrown it all away.
+**_Freddie_** : Mamma, just killed a man, put a drink beside his bed, he had a swig and now he's dead.
+Mamma, life had just begun but now I've gone and thrown it all away.

-**_Mrs Buttermuffin_** : Oh your lordship, what a shock, he was only 123, had his whole life ahead of him, and now he's gone.
+**_Mrs Buttermuffin_** : Freddie, this is no time for your silly songs!
+Oh your lordship, what a shock.
+He'd only just turned 123... had his whole life ahead of him.
+And now, he's gone.

 - Lord Naff sits back up abruptly

-**_Lord Naff_** : No, no, I'm not gone, I was just resting my eyes, building up the strength to face my oven-bottom.
+**_Lord Naff_** : No, no, I'm not gone, just resting my eyes.
+Building up the strength to face these whoppers.

-- He picks up the sandwich and takes a bite
+- He picks up a sandwich and takes a bite

 **_Lord Naff_** :  I really don't know what I'd do without you two.
-You're both so good to me, as were your parents before you, and your grandparents before them.
-Your families have looked after the Naffs for as far back as anyone can remember, I'm so sorry how things have turned out.
+You're both so good to me, as were your parents before you, and grandparents before them.
+Your families have looked after the Naffs for as long as anyone can remember.
+I'm so sorry for the way things have turned out.

 **_Freddie_** : No need to apologise, your lordship.
 It has been an honour.

 **_Mrs Buttermuffin_** : An absolute pleasure dear.

-**_Lord Naff_** : Yes, but the point is, I have no heirs, no-one to hand things over to.
+**_Lord Naff_** : But I have no heirs, no-one to hand things over to.
 I fear that when I'm gone, you will be without employment.
 Without a home.
 Without hope.
 That is why I have decided to leave everything I own, including Naff Hall, to you two.
 It really is the least I can do.

 **_Mrs Buttermuffin_** : Oh your lordship...